Unconventional Fossil Fuels Factsheet

 Tight Oil

-• Tight oil, or shale oil, is found in impermeable rocks such as shale or limestone and is extracted through fracking, often concurrently with NG.12 It is estimated that the U.S. has 191B bbl of technically recoverable tight oil.9
+• Tight oil (shale oil) is found in impermeable rocks such as shale or limestone and is extracted through fracking, often concurrently with natural gas.12 The U.S. has an estimated 191B bbl of technically recoverable tight oil.9

-• Over the past decade, tight oil production has expanded significantly.
-In 2023, 64% (8.32M bbl/d) of crude oil production in the U.S. came from tight oil.13
+• Tight oil production has expanded significantly over the past decade.
+In 2024, 67% (8.93M bbl/d) of U.S. crude oil production came from tight oil.13

 • Negative health effects in newborns from in utero exposure to fracking sites have been found in multiple studies.14, 15, 16, 17, 18